mit-orcd/orcd-docs-edit/docs/faqs.md

 Git is highly encouraged for use on the cluster.
 It is useful for backing up code and version control, especially when collaborating with others.

 We recommend setting up an SSH key with GitHub for security and convenience.
-To do this, follow these steps:
+This allows you to use the "SSH" link rather than the "HTTPS" link when cloning repositories.
+To set up an SSH key, follow these steps:

 1. [SSH](accessing-orcd/ssh-login.md) to the cluster you're using